Term 1, Term 3

 - 2 Interdisciplinary Courses (BEIL)

-- 2 Open Elective Courses (choose from within UNSW Built Environment or other faculties)
+- 2 Open Elective Courses (choose from within UNSW School of Built Environment or other schools)

-- 2 General Education Courses (choose from other faculties)
+- 2 General Education Courses (choose from other schools)

 Key Areas of Study